nobyess/TeensyLS/README.md

-TeensyLS.
+LatheBot.
 An electronic leadscrew controller for your lathe
 ====================